eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Modular Production Kit/page_adoption-view.md

 The *GetProductionForecastData* is sent from a partner to Modular Production with a HTTP request to receive a production forecast.
 The *ProvideProductionForecastData* model contains the orders, the estimated production date and a state describing whether the order is planned, in progress or done and the creation date of the information.

-The semantic model can be found here:
+The semantic model can be found in as part of the [Catena-X Standard Library](#standards) and as Aspect Models in GitHub:

 - [io.catenax.shopfloor_information.get_production_forecast](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.shopfloor_information.get_production_forecast)
 - [io.catenax.shopfloor_information.provide_production_forecast](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.shopfloor_information.provide_production_forecast)